mynodebtc/mynode/SYSTEM_NOTES.md

 ## BTC Pay Server

 - The upgrade button within BTC Pay Server will not work on myNode.
 Upgrades are performed as part of the myNode upgrade process.

+## CKBunker

+- On some occasions, the CKBunker application will stop detecting a ColdCard that has been attached for a significant period of time.
+-- Workaround: Run these commands as root.
+    echo 0 > /sys/bus/usb/devices/<coldcard device>/authorized
+    echo 1 > /sys/bus/usb/devices/<coldcard device>/authorized
+- CKBunker uses a separate password that starts as "bolt" and can be updated within the app
+- The password is stored in plaintext on the myNode drive